pingcap/tidb-dev-guide/src/understand-tidb/parser.md

 Shift means "move the next token in" to match the current rule.
 Reduce means "replace current tokens/symbols to a non-terminal symbol".
 Shift-reduce conflicts occur when the parser cannot decide the next step is to shift or to reduce.

-When yacc reports such conflicts, it also keeps file `y.output`.
-You can search the "conflict on" in the file to locate which rule conflicts with other rules.
-Then you can try to annotate the `%precedence` to tokens, rewrite the rule, or ask for help in GitHub.
+When yacc reports such conflicts, it also keeps the file `y.output`.
+You can search "conflict on" in the file to locate which rule conflicts with other rules.
+Then you can try to annotate the `%precedence` to tokens, rewrite the grammar rule, or ask for help on GitHub.